AATopp/CloudDS/README.md

 -	Repeating PostgreSQL and MongoDB databases processes in CS VM for documentation
 -	Moving files from local VM to CloudStack VM using private network with tin0 account using WinSCP and PuTTY
 -	Document everything for future students` use in data science and data engineering classes at Regis University
+-  Backup and Restore yelpdb database from postgreSQL
+-  Log in to Jupiter Lab on cobalt and connect to the VM yelpdb database
+-  Developing multi-process code to use with all 5 queries
+-  Recording average time for 1, 10, 50, 100 processes for every query
+-  Create new virtual machine with new settings (8 GB RAM, 4 CPU, 40 GB hard drive)
+-  Document multi-processing time for the new VM
+-  Document the process for both VMs
+-  Create data visualization for multi-processing with 2 different VMs

 # Timeline of the Project